Temperature-sensitive Ca2+ Permeable TRP Channels

 Organellar Ca2+ Channels

 The Lee Lab also researches organellar Ca2+ ion channels that regulate the flow of Ca2+ into mitochondria and lysosomes—a function critical for cell function and survival.

 TRPML3: Lysosomal Calcium Release

 Transient receptor potential mucolipin (TRPML) channels are a subfamily of the TRP family cation channels.
 They are the major Ca2+ permeable channels localized in late endosomes and lysosomes (LEL) and regulate Ca2+ release from those organelles, which is crucial for signal transduction and organelle trafficking.
-It has been shown that TRPML channels can be activated by a low abundance, LEL-localized lipid phosphatidylinositol 3,5-bisphosphate [PI(3,5)P2], whereas PI(4,5)P2, which is plentiful in the plasma membrane, inhibits channel activity.
+It has been shown that TRPML channels can be activated by a low abundance, LEL-localized lipid, phosphatidylinositol 3,5-bisphosphate [PI(3,5)P2], whereas the plasma membrane lipid, PI(4,5)P2, inhibits channel activity.

 To understand the mechanism of lipid-dependent channel gating, we reported the first single particle cryo-EM structure of a TRPML3 channel from Callithrix jaccus determined to 2.9 Å (Nature 2017).
-From the structure, together with electrophysiology and isothermal titration calorimetry (ITC), we showed that a cytosolic domain—which we term the mucolipin domain—is responsible for the binding of PI(3,5)P2 and the lipid-dependent channel opening.
+Together with electrophysiology and isothermal titration calorimetry (ITC), we showed that a cytosolic domain—which we term the mucolipin domain—is responsible for the binding of PI(3,5)P2 and the lipid-dependent channel opening.